How to Let Go: Learning to Deal With Loss

 As such, these people need a way to consistently test whether or not the other person actually wants to be with them.
 These tests are accomplished by creating drama.

 Drama is when someone creates unnecessary conflict that generates a false sense of meaning for a short period of time.
 When a toxic person fucks up their own relationship and their partner forgives them and overlooks it, it causes an otherwise shitty relationship to feel non-shitty for a short period of time.
 And that feeling causes the relationship to feel really meaningful.
 They say to themselves, “Wow, I gave his dog away, and he’s still with me.
 This must be true love.”
-And everything is rosy and peachy and some other pleasant-sounding color… for a while.
+And everything is rosy and peachy and some other pleasant-sounding color

 Because drama doesn’t last.
 The underlying insecurity remains.
 So pretty soon, the toxic couple will need another injection of drama to keep the farce of a meaningful relationship going.